vseryakov/backendjs/README.md

 The flow of the pub/sub operations is the following:
 - a HTTP client makes `/account/subscribe` API request, the connection is made and is kept open indefenitely or as long as configured using `api-subscribe-timeout`.
-- the API backend receives this request, and runs the `core.ipcSubscribe` method with the key being the account id, this will subscribe to the events for the current account and registers a callback to be called if any events occured.
+- the API backend receives this request, and runs the `api.subscribe` method with the key being the account id, this will subscribe to the events for the current account and registers a callback to be called if any events occured.
 The HTTP connection is kept open.
-- some other client makes an API call that triggers an event like makes a connectiopn or sends a message, on such event the backend API handler always runs `core.ipcPublish` after the DB operation succedes.
+- some other client makes an API call that triggers an event like makes a connectiopn or sends a message, on such event the backend API handler always runs `ipc.publish` after the DB operation succedes.
 If the messaging is configured, it publishes the message for the account, the message being a JSON object with the request API path and mtime, other properties depend on the call made.
 - the connection that initiated `/account/subscribe` receives an event